ludanortmun/itesm-mna-barred-galaxies/README.md

 !pip install git+https://github.com/ludanortmun/itesm-mna-barred-galaxies.git
 ```

+You will be prompted to restart your session.
+After you do, the bargal package should be available for import.

-Then, replace any path referencing the `../data` directory with `/content/itesm-mna-barred-galaxies-main/data`.
+Then, simply replace any path referencing the `../data` directory to match the path to the data in your Colab session.